My girls, daughter and Grand, got my favorites for Easter, white hydrangeas with bonus chick. Happy Easter!

 A trip to See’s Candies and we were handled.

 Soon the cards came from a store.
 She was drawn to corny jokes and puns and Mom was a good sport about it.
 The sentiment was circumstantial, based on which displays the Grand could reach.
-She would pick up whatever attracted her and ask me to read the inside words.
-Her card to her Mother one year featured a monkey, and another year it was two cartoon rabbits insulting each other.
+She picked up whatever attracted her and asked me to read the words inside.
+Her card to her Mother one year featured a monkey.
+Another year it was two cartoon rabbits insulting each other.

 Me (reaching up for hearts and flowers): “Look at this one.”

 She: “But this one’s hilarious.”

 When she was tall enough to reach any rack, her tastes grew more sophisticated.
-Now’s she’s good at making anything her imagination conjures, so I wonder if she’ll return to drawing and gluing.
-We’ll find out on Sunday whether this year’s offering is a giggle or an awwww.
+Now’s she’s good at making anything her imagination conjures.
+We’ll find out soon whether this year’s offering is a giggle or an awwww.

 In the Deep South, Daddy could get anything to grow, but he never had Birds of Paradise until we came to California.
 The first time a big display of them popped up in his new yard in Glendale, he made us all come look.
 He stood there grinning, and said, “Well!
 I never!”
 Each time I see a magnificent group like these, I say the same thing.